-In the contemporary world, most companies and businesses ask their new employees to sign an employment contract agreement before getting employed.
+In the contemporary world, most companies and businesses ask their new employees to sign an employment contract before getting employed.
 These agreements are not only important for the employers but for the employees as well.
 They help establish a conducive working environment as well as strengthen the relationship between the employer and the staff.
-Besides, the employment contract agreement helps in spelling out important guidelines and policies to ensure the company/business run as anticipated.
-Therefore, before you get into any kind of employment engagements, it’s important that you first sign the Employment Contract Agreement.
+Besides, the employment contract template helps in spelling out important guidelines and policies to ensure the company/business run as anticipated.
+Therefore, before you get into any kind of employment engagement, it’s important that you first sign the Employment Contract.

-An employment contract agreement is simply an official agreement that binds the employer and the employee to adhere to the set terms and conditions of a contract.
-Usually, the agreement highlights some of the rights, responsibilities, and work hours, rate of pay, and obligations of the employee and the company during the work period.
-Once signed, the employment contract agreement will act as a reference point while settling disputes or workplace misbehaviors.
+An employment contract is simply an official agreement that binds the employer and the employee to adhere to the set terms and conditions of a contract.
+Usually, the agreement highlights some of the rights, responsibilities, work hours, rate of pay, and obligations of the employee and the company during the work period.
+Once signed, the employment contract will act as a reference point while settling disputes or workplace misbehaviors.

 Why is the Employment Contract So Important?

-Well, if you are about to hire a new employee, it’s very important that you consider signing the employment contract agreement.
+Well, if you are about to hire a new employee, it’s very important that you consider signing the employment contract.
 The following are some of the reasons why you need to sign one:

 Protection of Trade Secrets

 There are some job positions that are associated with delicate and confidential information about the organization.
 Therefore, in order to protect such proprietary information, it’s important that you sign an agreement with the new employee at the beginning of their contractual agreement.
-In the employment contract agreement, you can state various information or materials that you wouldn’t want to disclose to outsiders.
+In the employment contract template, you can state various information or materials that you wouldn’t want to disclose to outsiders.

 During the contract, the employee may engage in various projects or even come up with some unique creations and ideas.
 In order to protect the work created during this contractual period, the company/employer may want to own such creations as its property.
-Therefore, the employment contract agreement may create a clause that assumes and protects the ownership of inventions made by the employer under contract.
+Therefore, the employment contract template may create a clause that assumes and protects the ownership of inventions made by the employer under contract.